Xavier Ramonède

-Xavier Ramonède is a French animator and artist, best known for his work on various French films and international co-productions, such as Nocturna and The Illusionist, the French webseries ', and his award-winning student film Le Building.
+Xavier Ramonède is a French animator and artist, best known for his work on various French films and international co-productions, such as Nocturna and The Illusionist, the French webseries Les Kassos, and his award-winning student film Le Building.
 Ramonède's artwork has also been featured in multiple publications.

 Early life and education

 Ramonède hails from Toulouse.
 He first became interested in drawing at the age of fourteen, after discovering manga.
 Over the following two years, he developed a strong passion for animation.
 After meeting Romain Grandjean in high school, Ramonède was brought on as an animator and designer on Grandjean's 2002 stop motion short film Abraxas.

 Although Ramonède was inspired by Toy Story to pursue a career in computer animation, he changed course to pursue traditional animation after applying to Gobelins, l'École de l'image.
 He attended there from 2002 to 2005.
 In 2004, he created the short student film Récré Fighter, and collaborated with classmates Pierre Perifel, Jun Frederic Violet, and Rémi Zaarour on a second short film, Festival Qualité.
 The following year, he reteamed with Perifel and Zaarour to create his group thesis film, Le Building, which was also co-directed by Marco Nguyen and Olivier Staphylas.
 Le Building uses a combination of 2D and 3D animation.
 Ramonède colored most of the film's traditional animation and also handled most of its compositing.
 Le Building screened at numerous international film festivals and won several awards, including Best Undergraduate Animation at the Ottawa International Animation Festival.

 Ramonède has named Bruce Timm, Jamie Hewlett, Milt Kahl, James Baxter, Robert McGinnis, Mary Blair, and Miroslav Šašek as being among his artistic influences.